 Business partnerships are simple to form.
 A simple handshake or a mere oral agreement can initiate a partnership between two or more persons.

-In the absence of a formal partnership agreement or contract, the Uniform Partnership Act (UPA) regulations govern the partnership.
+Without a formal partnership agreement or contract, the Uniform Partnership Act (UPA) regulations govern the partnership.

 Partner relationship – Express or Implied